tobermory/faultHandling-cortex-m/README.md

 CMSIS_HOME = /path/to/my/someDir/CMSIS_5
 ```

-With all the prep work, it should now be a case of just:
+With all the prep work done, it should now be a case of just:

 ```
 $ make